Gammabra/aov-godot/README.md

 ---

 ## 🌍 **Learn More**

-👉 For detailed information about the gameplay, lore, and systems check our [game design documentation](https://gammabra.github.io/aov-godot/index.html)
+👉 For detailed information about the gameplay, lore, systems and more check our [Dovfx documentation](https://gammabra.github.io/aov-godot/index.html)
 ---

 © 2025 Gammabra Studios.
 All Rights Reserved.